Harcyah/sample-spring-many-to-many/README.md

 # sample-spring-many-to-many

-Shows how to map a many-to-any association with spring data jpa.
+Shows one way to map a many-to-any association with spring data jpa.